NerdyProjects/arch-luks-suspend/README.md

 Author and license
 -------------------

+Based on
 Copyright 2013 Vianney le Clément de Saint-Marcq <vleclement@gmail.com>

+With some changes from Jen Bowen <debianfangirl@gmail.com>
+Cherry-picked for Arch Linux by Matthias Larisch <archlinux@matthias-larisch.de>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by